 The right insurance for your optometry practice is a must, but for something so important, it isn’t always easy to understand.

 That’s why we created this practice owner’s guide to insurance.
 It has what you need to know about insurance to protect your career and livelihood.
-First up, a look at professional liability insurance, one of the most important coverages you’ll ever have.
+First up, a look at malpractice insurance, one of the most important coverages you’ll ever have.

-Practice Owner’s Guide to Insurance: Understanding Professional Liability Insurance
+Practice Owner’s Guide to Insurance: Understanding Malpractice Insurance

 About one out of 250 optometrists will be accused of malpractice this year and one out of 1,000 will be forced to make a payment as part of a legal settlement or judgement.
 Half of these awards are less than $50,000, but cases of judgements as high as $5 million do exist.

-Once you understand the general purpose of Professional Liability and how it works, it is important understand more complex terms and conditions that will be used throughout your policy documents.
+Once you understand the general purpose of Malpractice insurance and how it works, it is important understand more complex terms and conditions that will be used throughout your policy documents.
 Find our tips here.

 Claims happen for several reasons, particularly when a poor outcome, such as those regarding glaucoma, retinal detachment or tumor, is interpreted as the result of an optometrist’s negligence.
 The most common claim is failure to diagnose.
 But patients also commonly claim: